TomCrypto/Lambda/README.md

 ## How to use

 Lambda works on the basis of "scene files", which contain everything needed to render a given scene.
 These need to follow a certain format, which is fairly obvious to work out if you look at the loading code.
 I provide some sample scene files in the repository, though some of them are necessarily quite large due to the amount of triangles required.
 You can also create your own scenes, I intend to provide helper functions to ease this task later on.

+## Where are the scenes files?

+There are some rather generic ones in the scenes/ folder.
+The other, high-detail ones, because of their large size, are located in the [Downloads](https://github.com/TomCrypto/Lambda/downloads) section of the repository in compressed form (7z).

+## Where is the result?

+Lambda produces its output in gamma-corrected, tone-mapped PPM format.
+If you are under Linux, you should be able to view it without issues.
+Under Windows, you can use any PPM reader, such as IrfanView or other (and you can then convert it to a PNG, for instance).

+## Compatibility

+Lambda is compatible with C++11 compliant compilers and uses only standard libraries.
+As such, it is portable, and has been tested under 64-bit Linux and 64-bit Windows.